moodle-an-hochschulen/moodle-tool_redis/UPGRADE.md

 Upstream changes
 ----------------

-* This plugin relies on the thiry-party Redis Stats management GUI tool which is located within the plugin directory.
+* This plugin relies on the thiry-party Valkey Stats management GUI tool which is located within the plugin directory.
 Every now and then, it should be checked if there is a new version which could be updated in the plugin.

 Automated tests